akazukin5151/approportionment/README.md

 # TODO

+- Fixed seed for reproducible results
+    - Use user specified seed to generate a few more seeds
+    - Use those seeds to generate the voters

 ### WebUI

 - Catch exceptions from event handlers (top-level try-catch only catches exceptions throw in initial setup code, not event handlers)